What are the challenges of aging?

 - Engage in adult educational activities to challenge your mind.

-- Identify any physical limitations, such as difficulty walking or problems with balance, and try to strengthen and utilize nearby resources such as community support and local senior centers.
-Proactively begin a discussion about such limitations and employ medical resources to overcome the limit.
+- Identify any physical limitations, such as difficulty walking or problems with balance.
+Actively start a discussion about these limitations and use medical resources to overcome them.
+Use nearby resources such as community support and local senior centers.

 - Plan in advance for retirement